2023 Rotating Carseats Comparison: Find Your Best Match

 Comments:

 Turn2Me has some potential rear-facing installation issues.
-When rotated to load/unload child, we observed that the narrow base combined with the design of the rear-facing belt path can cause the seat to tip significantly in some vehicles, even when it’s properly installed.
+When rotated to load/unload child, we observed that the narrow base combined with the design of the rear-facing belt path can cause the seat to tip significantly, even when it’s properly installed.
 If Turn2Me is installed rear-facing with seatbelt, the tipping issue can cause the installation to loosen over time – even when the SnugLock lockoff is used and the seatbelt is locked at the retractor.
-A loose installation can reduce the effectiveness of a carseat.
+A loose installation can reduce the effectiveness of any carseat.

 The loosening of the rear-facing installation can be mitigated by using the lower LATCH connectors instead of seatbelt for kids under 35 lbs., which is the rear-facing LATCH weight limit for Turn2Me.
 Installation with lower anchors doesn’t prevent the rear-facing tipping issue but the latch strap stays tight and the installation doesn’t loosen.
 Unfortunately you can only install rear-facing with lower LATCH anchors up to 35 lbs. due to the LATCH weight limit.
 Beyond 35 lbs., you either have to take your chances with a seatbelt install (checking daily to make sure Turn2Me doesn’t move more than 1” from side-to-side or front-to-back), or install the seat forward-facing and lose the rotation feature.